hackclub/hackclub/workshops/hack_club_badge_generator/README.md

     return fontsize
 ```

-what this function does is it calculates the fontsize so that the text (in this case your name  and the hack club name) are approximately equal in wodth to the image we have pasted.
+What this function does is, it calculates the fontsize so that the text (in this case your name  and the hack club name) are approximately equal in width to the image we have pasted.
 we start with fontsize = 1.
 the `img_fraction` signifies the percentage of the image the text should cover.
-The default value is given to be 1 so the function returns the fontsize in which the text is to be written so that the twxt is approximately equal in width to the picture we have pasted.
+The default value is given as 1 so that the fontsize of the text we enter is such that  the width of the text is approximately equal to the width of the image we have pasted.
 we define the font variable with the font to be used and the fontsize

-`font = ImageFont.truetype("fonts/Gobold Regular.otf", fontsize)`
+`font = ImageFont.truetype("Gobold Regular.otf", fontsize)`

-next we increase the fontsize in steps of 1 untill the fontsize is greater than the image width in a while loop.
-The `getsize()` function returns a tuple of the form (<wudth>, <height>).
+Next we increase the fontsize in steps of 1 until the width is just greater than the image width using a while loop.
+The `getsize()` function returns a tuple of the form (<width>, <height>).
 So `font.getsize[0]` refers to the width of the text.
 Similarly the size function of an image returns a tuple of the same format.
 So  `image.size[0]` will give you the width of the image.
 We multiply that with the image fraction so that we get the maximum width that our text can have.
-Now we increase the fontsize untill the widht of the text is just greater than the maximum value.
+Now we increase the fontsize until the width of the text is just greater than the maximum value.
 When the desired fontsize is reached, the while loop will be terminated.
 Now we just do some final adjustments so that the name doesnt look too big or too small.
-If the fontsize is greater than 80 we decrease it to 80. and if the fontsize is smaller than 35, then we call the `get_fontsize()` function once again, bbut this time the fraction of image to fill is changed to 1.4.
+If the fontsize is greater than 80 we decrease it to 80. and if the fontsize is smaller than 35, then we call the `get_fontsize()` function once again, but this time the fraction of image to fill is changed to 1.4.
 after these final adjustments are done, the function returns the fontsize.

-That's the whole of `get_fontsie()`
+That's the whole of `get_fontsize()`.

 Now let us code in the `create_label()` function that creates a transparent label with some text in the center.